ClipboardHealth/core-utils/packages/nx-plugin/README.md

 npx nx generate @nx/workspace:move --projectName [PROJECT_NAME] --destination [NEW_PROJECT_NAME]
 ```

-### Porting existing libraries

-Follow [Adding new libraries](#adding-new-libraries) to generate a new package and copy the code from the existing library into it.
+To porting an existing library, follow the above to generate a new package and copy the code from the existing library into it.